hadje-abakar-vinci/IPL-social/README.md

 - To run the tests and validate the password checker function, use the following command: npm test

 ## Code Explanation
 In the "IPL Social" project, we created a password validation function in a file named passwordChecker.js.
-This function ensures that a given string is a valid password by following these criteria:
+This function ensures that a given string ais a valid password by following these criteria:

 * The password must contain at least 8 characters.
 * It must include at least one special character (e.g., @, #, !, etc.).